 Redbourn Common or Heath is a substantial area of open grassland lying to the west of Roman Watling Street, and to the east of St Mary's Church and Church End.
 To the south it is bounded by the River Red, or the 'reedy-stream'.
 In medieval times it was owned or claimed by St Albans Abbey as Lords of the Manor of Redbourn, but villagers had common rights of pasture.
 After the Dissolution of Monasteries, ownership of the Common eventually passed to the Gorhambury Estate in 1629.
 In 1947 the Earl of Verulam handed ownership of this most treasured village asset to the Parish Council.
-At the formal ceremony in the area.
-Secondly, we use the river and its attractive surroundings for simple leisure and pleasure, by walking through its valley or along its banks, as you might do today by following this route.
+At the formal ceremony to mark the occasion it was rightly, and proudly stated that, "the village had always possessed one of the most lovely commons in the country" and that "cricket and the Common were inseparable."